dkeriazisStuy/-3c/README.md

   Many of these issues have wide-reaching effects, so data for prioritization is beneficial to many.
 #### Explanation, in broad strokes if necessary, of how you aim to make this data come alive.
 * What will be shown:
-  * Filters that can be applied to get specific data including: gender, race, year, and city.
+  * An initial form to filter the identity of the user which includes year, gender, race, and city.
-  * A bubble of map with all of the information if no filters are selected, but the graph will change to reflect changes in filters.
+  * After inputting the filters, a bubble map with each bubble, representing each disease in the specified city, for a specified year, gender, and race, will be shown.
+The radius of the bubble would be proportional to the estimated percentage of the city that has each disease, which we will retrieve from the dataset
-   * The bubbles will have different colors to reflect different
+  * Each bubble represents a different disease so in order to help with the user experience, we plan to have each bubble to be a different color
 * Interactions
-  * The user can hover over the cicles to show percentages
+  * The user can hover over the circles to show percentages
-  * When a bubble is clicked on, it shows another graph that compares how the data differs in big cities.
+  * When a bubble is clicked on, it shows another graph that compares how the data differs in big cities (with the previous filters on year, race, city, and gender still applied.
 * Questions our visualization allows the user to explore
   * How prevalent are certain diseases like HIV in certain big cities?
   * In what group of people are these diseases most prevalent in?